 The configuration tool foundations (RMS Wizard Tools) capture generic information about the cluster and common application services.
 The RMS Wizard Kit is an expert system for configuring specific, complex applications such as SAP R/3 or Oracle Parallel Server (OPS) when they are to be monitored by RMS.

-For information on the availability of RMS Wizard Kit, contact your local customer support service.
+For information on the availability of RMS Wizard Kit, contact field engineers.